This department does not run abroad programs.

-We encourage HSOC majors to study abroad.
-The HSOC major does not run abroad programs, so for information on specific programs and the process of applying to study abroad, students should link to Penn Abroad.
+For information on specific programs and the process of applying to study abroad, link to Penn Abroad.

 How many courses from study abroad can count toward the HSOC Major?

-- Up to two courses relevant to the topic of the concentration and to HSOC as a liberal arts major can be accepted for credit in the major.
+- Up to two courses relevant to the major and the concentration may be accepted for credit in the major (unless they are IHP courses)

 How do courses from abroad get onto the transcript?

-- International Honors Program’s “Health and Community” Study Abroad Program has proved to be "HSOC abroad" so we may accept up to 3 courses from this program into the major.
-(See XCat for more information)
+- Because IHP has proved to be "HSOC abroad" we may accept up to 3 courses from this program into the major and the rules are slightly different.
+See Dr. Barnes or Dr. Greene for information

 - Here is what one HSOC major said about her IHP experience: